Quaid-e-Azam Library: History

 In 2013, the government constructed two basements on the western and eastern sides of the library to add 20,000 sq. meters of reading space.

 Today, The Quaid-e-Azam Library is an autonomous body functioning under a board of governors headed by CM.

 Architecture

 The complex included two halls, namely the Montgomery Hall and Lawrence Hall.
 They are built in the neoclassical style.

 The original features of the Old Gymkhana building were restored after extensive labor.
-The library presents an attractive look after renovation.
-Library has now capacity for 1000 readers and storage space for more than 300,000 lac books, after the construction of two basements.
+Library now has a capacity for 1000 readers and storage space for more than 300,000 lac books, after the construction of two basements.
 The floor area of the building including basement is spanned over 70,000 sq. ft.

 Library

 As of 2022, the library has 141,000 volumes, both in English and Urdu languages.
 Nearly three thousand books are added to the library annually.
 It has more than 17,000 people enrolled as the members of the library.
-The Lawrence Hall is normally used as an assembly room for public meetings and theatrical and musical amusements.
+The Lawrence Hall is normally used as an assembly room for public meetings, theatrical and musical amusements.
 Nearly 19,000 people visit the library annually.
 It is a non-lending library.